Cray-HPE/docs-csm/operations/kubernetes/Rebuild_Unhealthy_etcd_Clusters.md

 # Rebuild Unhealthy etcd Clusters

-Rebuild any cluster that does not have healthy pods by deleting and redeploying unhealthy pods.
+In order to rebuild a healthy cluster, delete and redeploy the unhealthy pods.
-This procedure includes examples for rebuilding etcd clusters in the services namespace.
+This procedure includes examples for rebuilding etcd clusters in the `services` namespace.
-This procedure must be used for each unhealthy cluster, not just the services used in the following examples.
+This procedure must be used for each unhealthy cluster, and not just the services used in the following examples.

 This process also applies when etcd is not visible when running the `kubectl get pods` command.